browserengineering/book/book/security.md

 This `do_login` function checks passwords and logs people in by storing their user name in the session data:[^timing-attack]

-[^timing-attack]: Actually, using `==` to compare passwords like here
+[^timing-attack]: Actually, using `==` to compare passwords like this
     is a bad idea: Python's equality function for strings scans the string from left to right, and exits as soon as it finds a difference.
-So, *how long* it takes to check passwords gives you clues about the password; this is called a "[timing side channel][timing-attack]".
+Therefore, you get a clue about the password from *how long* it takes to check a password guess; this is called a [timing side channel][timing-attack].
 This book is about the browser, not the server, but a real web application has to do do a [constant-time string comparison][constant-time]!

 [timing-attack]: https://en.wikipedia.org/wiki/Timing_attack
 [constant-time]: https://www.chosenplaintext.ca/articles/beginners-guide-constant-time-cryptography.html